d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 This version is approved for release on Apple Mac Store 28 January 2020.

 - a few enhancements and fixes
-- select other profile from Execute view
+- select other profile from Synchronize view

 ## Version 1.8.5